 Coming back to these little buffalo chicken bites beauties, let’s just get them going and here are a couple of shots to show the process of making those just for ease.

-Here is a shot showing the dough strip with filling spread all along readdy for rolling.
+Here is a shot showing the dough strip with filling spread all along ready for rolling.

-And then to roll it into a rope which will need to be cut into slices to form these beautifully yummy buffalo chicken bites.
+And then to roll it into a rope which will need to be cut into slices to form these beautifully yummy buffalo chicken bites that are ready to bake.
 Yumm….

 We shall start rolling – I do feel hungry now and I am pretty sure you do too!